Timothy Woods

 We decided to grill the steak after rubbing it with salt, pepper, and a little bit of olive oil, and we ended up with a medium-rare steak with a slight crisp on the outside.

-The meat had a strong and bold beefy flavor which we all really liked.
+The meat had a strong and bold beefy flavor which we all liked.
 It is moderately tender and dense, but still with a little bit of chew.
 Overall, we were satisfied with how it turned out and we will make it a regular in our future boxes/orders.

 How Does Crowd Cow Work?